 Tom’s various investments are overseen by his parent company, Luna Entertainment which focuses on gaming services and real estate.
 In addition to the properties we have visited and spotlighted above, Tom is also a partner or investor in the following companies: Running Creek Casino in Lake County, CA, MJR Theatres, a small chain of theaters in Michigan, the 80,000 square foot retail Luna Building on Main Street in Novi, Michigan, Native Green, a cleaning company and the Auburn Hills Corporate Center.

 And over the years he and Vicki have been prominent benefactors for a variety of Detroit based organizations including medicine, education and the arts.
-Through his generous donation to Western Michigan University (where Tom attended as a freshman), Celani Hall was built, housing dorm rooms.
+Through his generous donation to Central Michigan University (where Tom attended as a freshman), Celani Hall was built in honor of his parents, housing resident dorm rooms.
+We plan on visiting the campus sometime in 2021 to see these dorm rooms.

 Tom grew up around beer, rather than wine (his father Benedetto ran Action Beer Distribution company beginning in the late 1960s in Detroit) – and after his father died, Tom later took over the company at age 26.
 Tom’s business acumen was established early on; he grew this company into one of the largest Miller Beer distribution companies in the country before selling it in 1998.